BreuerLab/wind-tunnel-Control-Daq/Flapperoo/Force Transducer/README.txt

 This folder contains the necessary files to test an ATI force transducer.
 In my case I was using these files to test a new Gamma IP65 force transducer with a NI USB-6341 DAQ.
-The main file here is force_transducer_test.m.
+The file to run here is force_transducer_test.m.

 -------------------------------------------------------------------------------
 Experimental Setup